 PhD in Physics

-The PhD program educates students to become scholars and researchers in physics.
+The PhD program educates students to become scholars and researchers of physics.
 Our graduates are trained to teach and to carry out original research that is theoretical, experimental, or both.
 Research specialties include:

 - Experimental particle physics